codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 The following tutorial explains how to build a very simple chat application in Android using Parse backend-as-a-service.

->**Note:** This chat application is by no means a fully-featured or production ready chat function.
-This tutorial is an illustration of how to quickly build an app using [Parse](https://www.parse.com).
+>**Note:** This chat application is by no means a fully-featured or production ready chat app.
+This tutorial is an illustration of how to quickly build an app using [Parse](http://parseplatform.org/).

 ## 1. Setup Parse server

-Parse is shutting down in a year on **January 28, 2017**.
-New accounts are no longer being accepted, and existing apps are being requested to migrate to their own backend by **April 28, 2016**.

-### Parse on Heroku

 We can deploy our own Parse data store and push notifications systems to [Heroku](https://www.heroku.com/) leveraging the [server open-sourced by Parse](https://github.com/ParsePlatform/parse-server-example).
 Parse is built on top of the MongoDB database which can be added to Heroku using MongoLab.